Polygamy in Afghanistan: Contemporary attitudes

 Before 1928, many men abused the concept of 'concubinage' which allowed them to take on more than four wives.
 King Amanullah (1919–1928) created strict laws that limited polygamy to only four lawful wives.
 Amanullah believed that monogamy was more Islamic and promoted women's rights.
 Along with putting restrictions on polygamy, Amanullah also encouraged women to unveil in public.

-Polygamy in Afghanistan has not been outlawed and is currently practiced.
+Polygamy in Afghanistan has never been outlawed.
 The restrictions have been regulated by the 1977 Civil Code which now require husbands seeking new wives to prove that there no fear of injustice to his current wives, have the means to provide his wives with basic necessities, and a lawful reason must exist for the new marriage.
 The 1977 Civil Code gave women the right to divorce her husband if he violates any of the conditions required to take on a new wife.

 In June 2000, the women's conference in Kabul attempted to make an appeal that forced marriage should be considered a criminal offense and that women who are forced into marriages should be granted the status of being a victim.

 In 2009, President Hamid Karzai issued a decree known as the Elimination of Violence Against Women Act.
 The decree, which would have outlawed polygamy, was never ratified by the legislature.

 In May 2022, Supreme Leader Hibatullah Akhundzada issued a decree banning Taliban members from taking multiple wives.